-Published: Irish Coding Standards 2020 V1.4

-Effective From: October 2020 (can be applied to all discharges coded from this date, can also be applied to discharges before October 1st 2020 but this is not a requirement)

-This flag is an urgent response during the pandenmic to identify patients who had Reason for Standard:

-laboratory confirmed COVID 19 at any time.
-This variable was requested by the

-Department of Health.
+Published: Effective From: Irish Coding Standards 2020 V1.4 October 2020 (can be applied to all discharges coded from this date, can also be applied to discharges before October 1^{st} 2020 but this is not a requirement) Reason for Standard: This flag is an urgent response during the pandemic to identify patients who had laboratory confirmed COVID 19 at any time.
+This variable was requested by the Department of Health.